rockroman/ws/README.md

 The following functions from walkthrough project 2 were used in the project

 * Evaluate MissingData funciton from under the heading "Data Cleaning" and "Assessing Missing Data Levels"
+* DataCleaningEffect function from under the heading "Data Cleaning"

 The following resources were used to better understand the different steps of the ML pipeline or statistical concepts